JeanNessen/cpp_Raytracer/Google_tests/lib/docs/advanced.md

                             DoesBlah, HasPropertyA);
 ```

-Finally, you are free to instantiate the pattern with the types you want.
+Finally, you are free to instantiate the m_pattern with the types you want.
 If you
 put the above code in a header file, you can `#include` it in multiple C++
 source files and instantiate it multiple times.